QUASI-DEV/www/md/faq.md

 ### Will it be hackable/open?

 Absolutely.
 We'll not only make the devkit images publicly available, but also all of the detailed code that went into building the 'stack' so you can modify/improve on the installation. (we already [started](https://blog.slock.it/let-s-play-with-snappy-ethereum-816588198528)).
-A dedicated hobbyist should be able replicate the Ethereum Computer using off-the-shelf parts without having to buy it directly from a distributor..
+A dedicated hobbyist should be able replicate the Ethereum Computer using off-the-shelf parts without having to buy it directly from a distributor.
 We want you to be able to experiment!

 Furthermore, if any given lock manufacturer wanted to be able to embed the software as part of their own designs, in order to benefit from incremental revenue, then in our view, nothing should get in their way either, as this all ultimately benefits the DAO financially by opening the doors to a larger user base.